CodeWithSubramani/quvia/Problem_1/solution_brute_force/explanation.md

 is poisoned.

-## 🔬 Approach 2: Multiple Poisoned Bottles
+## 🔬 Actual Problem: Multiple Poisoned Bottles

 ### 📊 Counting Combinations

-**Scenario**: 8 Bottles, 3 Poisoned Bottles
+**Scenario based illustration**: 8 Bottles, 3 Poisoned Bottles

-Instead of binary encoding, we now count **all possible combinations** of choosing 3 bottles from 8.
+Instead of binary encoding, we now count **all possible combinations** of choosing 3 bottles from 8 as more than 1 bottle can be poisoned.

 #### How Many Combinations Exist?